kaw393939/docker_flask/readme.md

 8. change line 59 to have your heroku email in: .github/workflows/prod.yml
 9. change line 31 to have your heroku app name in .github/workflows/dev.yml
 10. change line 32 to have your heroku email in .github/workflows/dev.yml
-11. Push your local repo and fix any errors that appear when the workflow is running.
+11. Push code to your local repo and check for any errors and fix any errors that appear when the workflow is running.
 You can check the workflow in the actions.

 ## Running Locally